kmader/Quantitative-Big-Imaging-2018/README.md

 ## Learning Objectives

-1. Introduction of applied image processing for research science covering basic image processing, quantitative methods, and statistics.
-2. Understanding of imaging as a means to accomplish a scientific goal.
+### General
+1. Ability to compare qualitative and quantitative methods and name situations where each would be appropriate
+1. Awareness of the standard process of image processing, the steps involved and the normal order in which they take place
-3. Ability to apply quantitative methods to complex 3D data to determine the validity of a hypothesis
+1. Ability to create and evaluate quantitative metrics to compare the success of different approaches/processes/workflows
+1. Appreciation of automation and which steps it is most appropriate for
+1. The relationship between automation and reproducibility for analysis

+### Image Enhancement

+1. Awareness of the function enhancement serves and the most commonly used methods
+1. Knowledge of limitations and new problems created when using/overusing these techniques

+### Segmentation
+1. Awareness of different types of segmentation approaches and strengths of each
+1. Understanding of when to use automatic methods and when they might fail

+### Shape Analysis
+1. Knowledge of which types of metrics are easily calculated for shapes in 2D and 3D
+1. Ability to describe a physical measurement problem in terms of shape metrics
+1. Awareness of common metrics and how they are computed for arbitrary shapes

+### Statistics / Big Data
+1. Awareness of common statistical techniques for hypothesis testing
+1. Ability to design basic experiments to test a hypothesis
+1. Ability to analyze and critique poorly designed imaging experiments
+1. Familiarity with vocabulary, tools, and main concepts of big data
+1. Awareness of the differences between normal and big data approaches
+1. Ability to explain MapReduce and apply it to a simple problem

 ## Target Audience

+The course is designed with both advanced undergraduate and graduate level students in mind.
 Ideally students will have some familiarity with basic manipulation and programming in languages like Python (Matlab or R are also reasonable starting points).
-Much of the material is available as visual workflows in a tool called KNIME, although these are less up to date as the Python material.
+Much of the material is available as visual workflows in a tool called KNIME, although these are less up to date than the Python material.
 Interested students who are worried about their skill level in this regard are encouraged to contact Kevin Mader directly (mader@biomed.ee.ethz.ch).

+- Students with very diverse academic backgrounds have done well in the course (Informatics to Art History to Agriculture).
+- Successful students typically spent a few hours a week working on the exercises to really understand the material.
-More advanced students who are familiar with Java, C++, and Python are also encouraged to take the course and will have to opportunity to develop more of their own tools or explore topics like machine learningn in more detail.
+- More advanced students who are already very familiar with Python, C++, or Java are also encouraged to take the course and will have to opportunity to develop more of their own tools or explore topics like machine learning in more detail.

 # Slack